jrsath/Recloser-Optimisation-Algorithm/README.md

 - `installer/` - Inno Setup script and the developer rebuild command.
 - `.build/` and `installer/build/` - generated build and installer staging folders; they are ignored.

-## Development

-Open `RecloserOptimisation.sln` in Visual Studio and run the app project.

-This is the long-term app path because it produces a real Windows `.exe`, native file dialogs and a cleaner structure for future parsing, validation and optimisation code.
-If Visual Studio asks for workloads, use `.NET desktop development`.

 ## Download And Install
 From a GitHub ZIP or release folder, the root has one installer to run: